Best portable blender 2024 – for daily smoothies, dips, and drinks

 We're proud of how we test blenders.
 Our on-staff reviews team tests in both our test kitchen and in their own homes, and not just over the course of a day, but over weeks.
 Often, we're lucky enough to keep the products, which means we can continually update our buying guides with comments about longevity.

 For this portable blender guide, we first tried blending smoothies.
-We tried a mix of frozen and fresh fruits, mixed with regular or nut milk, and a drizzle of honey.
+We tried a mix of frozen and fresh fruits, mixed with spinach or kale, and regular or nut milk.
+We'd note down how well each ingredient was blended, how quickly it was done, and how loud it was in the process.
 If the blender has an automatic shutoff we made a note of how many tries it took to get the smoothie to the perfect consistency.

-We also tried making pesto in our portable blenders, which allowed us to see how they handled less wet ingredients.
-This also helped us see if any odors would remain inside the blending cup after use.
+We also tried making hummus pesto in our portable blenders, which allowed us to see how they handled less wet ingredients.
+Here, we looked around the blades, checking whether any residual ingredients were left behind, resulting in a more 'chunky' dip.
+This test also helped us see if any odors would remain inside the blending cup after use.

 Finally, we made crushed ice to see if the blenders could handle a few ice cubes.
-This is a big challenge for a portable blender, but some surprised us with how well they did.
+This is a big challenge for a portable blender since it's not shaped very well for blending ice cubes.
+You generally need a lot of space and a wider blending pitcher if you want properly crushed ice but some surprised us with how well they did.
+This can be a noisy, long task, so we made sure to note how long each model took to crush ice (if it could) and how loud it was).

 We tested both corded and cordless personal blenders because while a cordless blender is rarely as powerful as a corded one, the very best can manage what most of us want from them: well-blended smoothies we can make on-the-go.